-General Information about C3
+General Information

-Community Care Cooperative (C3) is a FQHC-owned non-profit organization that provides scale and value to Participating Federally Qualified Health Centers and Affiliated Participating Providers through Accountable Care Organization (ACO), risk contracting and shared services.
+Community Care Cooperative (C3) is a Federally Qualified Health Centerowned non-profit organization that provides scale and value to FQHCs and Affiliated Participating Providers through Accountable Care Organization (ACO), risk contracting and shared services.

 In 2016, leaders from nine FQHCs throughout the State formed C3.
 As an innovative model for an Accountable Care Organization (ACO), C3 leverages the best practices of FQHCs and ACOs throughout the country.
 Our ACO is the only ACO in the State founded and governed by FQHCs.